 There are important factors to consider when choosing the correct pots or containers for your herbs.

 There are several criteria when choosing the best pot to use:

 Ensure that the pots have enough drainage.
-Herbs do not like to be kept in standing water, so use pots that have adequate drainage.
+Herbs do not like to be kept in too much water or standing water, so use pots that have adequate and good drainage.

 Choose a pot based on the humidity level of your home.
 The amount of moisture can be controlled by the type of pot you choose.
-Clay pots dry out faster while ceramic ones hold in the water.
+Clay pots dry out faster while ceramic pots hold in the water.
 If you live in a drier environment, a ceramic pot is more ideal than a clay container.
 You can pick these up at your local garden centers.

 Make sure that there is a saucer holding your pots.
 You can easily make a mess, or worse, quickly damage a table or surface when watering.
-There are several pots that come with an attached saucer.
-You can also purchase saucers for a cheap in a dollar store or hardware store.
+There are several pots that come with an attached saucer or drip trays.
+You can also purchase saucers for cheap at any dollar store, grocery store, or hardware store.

 Don’t combine multiple herbs in one container!

 Growing multiple herbs is fine if you have a self-contained light system or if you are growing herbs outside or in an outdoor space.
 However, if you are keeping an indoor herb garden, this practice is a no-no.

 For the best results, plant the herbs plants in separate pots to give them more flexibility.
-You may also need to rotate the herbs to improve air circulation or to adjust the amount of full sun and direct sunlight that your different herbs receive.
+You may also need to rotate the herbs to improve good air circulation or to adjust the amount of full sun and direct sunlight that your different herbs receive.

-Plus, growing each herb in separate pots is a good idea since it makes it easier for you to address their needs individually.
+Plus, growing each of your favorite herbs in separate pots is a good idea since it makes it easier for you to address your culinary herbs needs individually.